hed-hog/docs/docs/modules/subscription/subscription-cancel.md

-# Subscription Cancel Submodule
+# Subscription Cancel

-The **Subscription Cancel Submodule** is designed to manage the cancellation of subscriptions, allowing users to specify reasons for cancellation, add comments, and track the status of subscription cancellations.
+The **Subscription Cancel** submodule is designed to manage the cancellation of subscriptions, allowing users to specify reasons for cancellation, add comments, and track the status of subscription cancellations.
 This module integrates with a Prisma database for persistence and uses localization and pagination services to handle data retrieval efficiently.

 ### Features